Cultural Voices, a community-building percussion residency with lasting results

 Each person has the potential to understand and make music, and everyone has rhythm.
 Rhythm is a truly universal language, and naturally creates a sense of community that can bridge any number of gaps and potential biases.
 Community rhythm circles, also known as drum circles, are a great way to bring cultures together in a spirit of community.
 The success of a drum circle is not dependent on the group’s musical talent or ability, but more on a sensitivity and group awareness based on listening and spontaneous in-the-moment expression.
 Participants become both audience and players, sharing a musical experience that results in harmony, unity, and feelings of wellness for all present.

-Residencies can last a day, a week or two, or can be spread out for a few hours each week over several months.
+Residencies are offered in different formats: one day, a week or two, or a long term residency can be spread out for a few hours each week over several months.
 This can allow for other connected activities to take place around the sessions of the residency.

 Prior to the beginning of the residency, several things happen.
 For the residency itself, preparatory materials are assembled and activities are planned and scheduled.
 Age and developmentally appropriate activities can be tailored towards individual grades or grade clusters.